Model & Strategy

 IMPACT

-Harvard Medical School used scat samples collected from around the world to identify genes responsible for antibiotic-resistant infections, a key step towards new forms of treatment for superbugs.
+Harvard Medical School used scat samples collected by volunteers around the world to identify genes responsible for antibiotic-resistant infections, a key step towards new forms of treatment for superbugs.